Vehicle registration plates of Mexico: Development

 In 2001 the size of the plate number was reduced in order to accommodate the addition of the state number, legend indicating the position of the plate on the vehicle (delantera (front) or trasera (rear)), and additional graphics.

 Mexican plates are issued in several different classifications: Private, Private Fronteriza, Public, Public Frontera, Servicio Público Federal, Inspección Fiscal y Aduanera, Armada de México, and Secretaría de Relaciones Exteriores.
 The Fronteriza plates were introduced in 1972 and are available in the Mexico–United States border zone.
 This zone is formed by the states of Baja California and Baja California Sur, as well as parts of Sonora, Chihuahua, Coahuila and Tamaulipas.
 While the state of Nuevo León shares a 15 km border with the U.S., it does not have any cities within the border zone.
+The Fronteriza plates are to be used on foreign vehicles that are imported into Mexico, so that the can be registered and driven within Mexico without having to go through the corresponding legal import procedures.
+However, these vehicles can only drive around only within the border zone.

+Since the year 2004, a new phenomenon has become prevalent.
+Vehicles brought over into Mexico (mainly from the United States) but not through legal import procedures, are seen driving all around Mexico, even while keeping their original American license plates for many years.
+There has been several attempts to force owners of such vehicles to regularize their vehicles and register them properly.
+These vehicles are colloquially referred to as autos chocolates (chocolate cars).

 As of 24 June 2016, the combinations issued had to be changed as no combinations may be repeated.
 From having used ABC-12-34, several jurisdictions began changing to ABC-123-A for private vehicles, A-123-ABC for public vehicles.
 Mexico City changed privately owned vehicles at the same time; they are now A12-ABC.